-2.2 What requirements (in form and substance) must a foreign judgment satisfy in order to be recognised and enforceable in your jurisdiction?
+2.3 What requirements (in form and substance) must a foreign judgment satisfy in order to be recognised and enforceable in your jurisdiction?

-In order for a foreign judgment to be recognised and enforced at common law, it must be final, binding and conclusive.
+As noted above, in order for a foreign judgment to be recognised and enforced at common law, it must be final, binding and conclusive.
+A foreign judgment is only considered final and binding where it would have precluded the unsuccessful party from bringing fresh proceedings in that foreign jurisdiction.
 If a foreign judgment is the subject of appeal in that jurisdiction, the English courts are likely to grant a stay on enforcement proceedings pending the outcome of that appeal.